-A: The project will begin in the coming weeks.
+A: The project began in January 2024.

 Q5: How much will the project cost?

 A: Project costs are expected to be approximately \$2,500 per building where composting services are required.
 Currently, these buildings include Kilburn Hall, Saskatoon Provincial Correctional Centre, Sturdy Stone, Saskatoon Polytechnic Main Campus and McCallum Group Home, all in Saskatoon.